Alaa-Alharthi/SmartMethods_Path3/Task1_ROS_Installaiton_Tutorial/README.md

-# SmartMethod_Path3
+# Task 1
-This repository contains all the tasks of the third path (AI ) from Smart Methods' summer training
+This is the first task of the AI path which is creating a tutorial explaining the installation steps of ROS on Ubuntu